Read about our current projects below, or browse our archive of past projects.

 Here at the Institute for Energy and the Environment we are currently looking at climate justice issues on a regional scale throughout New England.
 The IEE and the Energy Clinic seek to understand the regulatory, market and policy dynamics of sustainable energy in New England.
 Building on this, we are developing models that benefit lower income populations by tackling barriers so that those carrying the highest energy burden receive access to the same cost savings measures of efficiency and renewables that benefit their wealthier neighbors.

 Our campus sustainability plan project provides staff support to the VLS Campus Sustainability Committee.
-On November 26th, 2012 Vermont Law School President and Dean, Marc Mihaly signed the American College & University Presidents’ Climate Commitment.
+On November 26th, 2012 Vermont Law School's President and Dean signed the American College & University Presidents’ Climate Commitment.
 As a signatory of this commitment, Vermont Law School is now taking necessary steps to implement a comprehensive plan towards climate neutrality.
-To develop this plan, Dean Mihaly has established a Campus Sustainability Committee and retained the Institute for Energy and the Environment to assist the committee in developing the Law School’s first Campus Sustainability Plan.
+To develop this plan, VLS has established a Campus Sustainability Committee and retained the Institute for Energy and the Environment to assist the committee in developing and implementing the Law School’s Campus Sustainability Plan.
 In addition to providing support to the committee an IEE faculty member and a student research associate are members of the committee, along with representatives from Buildings and Grounds, the Campus Greening Committee, and the Office for Institutional Advancement.
 The committee has developed procedures for the VLS Green Revolving Loan Fund and approved building efficiency, solar energy, and electric vehicle charging projects which are all at various stages of implementation.

 In the Fall of 2014, the Institute for Energy and the Environment launched its new Energy Clinic, which introduces students to the practical aspects of real world energy projects.
 The clinic provides services to community groups interested in promoting local ownership of clean energy resources.
 From the stage of project conceptualization to construction, students are responsible for drafting, reviewing, and explaining project related agreements, manuals, statutes, regulations, local ordinances, and tax codes to assist the development of community energy projects.
 The Energy Clinic represents a unique opportunity to participate in meaningful sustainable energy transactions.
 Recently the Energy Clinic teams are assisting clients on community solar and micro hydro development, planning for anaerobic biodigesters to generate energy from farm and food waste, low income access to solar ownership, and energy efficiency assessment and implemenation.
 More information on this project is available from the Energy Clinic.